Oil3/CodeColors-Quicklook-Syntax-Highlighting/README.md

   <h1 align="center"> Code Colors </h1>
 </p>

-**Code Colors - Quicklook Preview** is a free, very fast Quicklook Extensionfor macOS.
+**Code Colors - Quicklook Preview** is a free, very fast Quicklook Extension for macOS.
 It is different than others because it uses new SwiftUI Text capabilities: no html, no rtf, no js.
 Very fast as in _breaks the sound barrier_: it's opened before the sound of your spacebar/click ends.  [`*`](https://github.com/Oil3/CodeColors-Quicklook-Syntax-Highlighting/tree/oil3#sound-on-truth-of-breaking-the-sound-barrier)